Weak and strong no-arbitrage conditions for continuous financial markets: No Arbitrage of the First Kind

 which implies $P(A)>0$, thus showing that $P(\xi\geq 0)=1$ and $P(\xi>0)>0$.
 Note also that $\xi\leq\ind_Af_n\leq f_n$ $P$-a.s., for every $n\in\N$.
-Since $f_n\in\conv\bigl\{V_T(x_n,H^n):n\in\N\bigr\}$, for every $n\in\N$, and $x_n\searrow0$ as $n\rightarrow\infty$, this implies that $\xi$ generates an arbitrage of the first kind. \end{proof}
+Since $f_n\in\conv\bigl\{V_T(x_m,H^m):m\in\N,m\geq n\bigr\}$, for every $n\in\N$, and $x_n\searrow0$ as $n\rightarrow\infty$, this implies that $\xi$ generates an arbitrage of the first kind. \end{proof}

-\begin{Rem} We want to mention that the recent paper \cite{Herd} provides a characterisation of the NA1 condition in terms of the equivalent \emph{No Gratis Events (NGE)} condition.
-In particular, the NGE condition (and, consequently, the NA1 condition as well) is shown to be numéraire-independent.
-In the present setting, we shall give a simple proof of the latter property in Corollary \ref{stable}. \end{Rem}
+\begin{Rem} We want to mention that the recent paper \cite{Herd} provides an alternative characterisation of NA1 in terms of the equivalent \emph{No Gratis Events (NGE)} condition.
+In particular, the NGE condition (and, consequently, NA1 as well) is shown to be numéraire-independent.
+We shall give a very simple proof of the latter property in Corollary \ref{stable}. \end{Rem}

-The following theorem gives several equivalent characterisations of the NA1 condition (another equivalent and useful characterisation will be proved in the next section, see Corollary \ref{NA1-NFLVR}).
+The following theorem gives several equivalent characterisations of the NA1 condition (another equivalent and useful characterisation will be provided in the next section, see Corollary \ref{NA1-NFLVR}).